LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 Two other operations that are permitted on
-$\mathcal{S}(\mathbb{R}^d\to\mathbb{C})$ are multiplication by functions of polynomial growth $p$ and the application of the inverse Fourier transform which we shall, as for $L^2$ functions, denote by
+$\mathcal{S}(\mathbb{R}^d\to\mathbb{C})$ are multiplication by functions of polynomial growth $p$ and the application of the inverse Fourier transform, which we shall, as for $L^2$ functions, denote by
 $\mathcal{F}^{-1}$.
 Both definitions are once again being given by duality.